by-student-2017/lammps_education_gcmc_win/README.md

 ## Activation energy (TS - Reactant)
-・About 10 kcal/mol: Reacts at room temperature
+- About 10 kcal/mol: Reacts at room temperature
-・About 20 kcal/mol: takes a very long time at room temperature ・About 25 kcal/mol: Reacts when heated in an oil bath ・Over 30 kcal/mol: Rarely occurs
+- About 20 kcal/mol: takes a very long time at room temperature
+- About 25 kcal/mol: Reacts when heated in an oil bath
+- Over 30 kcal/mol: Rarely occurs

 ## Acknowledgment ######################################